0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

 ---
 published: true
 ---
 Hello guys, for the second time in a row, I've had the honor of writing the DF challenges for the final round of ASCWG 2021, I've created 6 challenges for this round, 2 of them were warmup challenges, while the other 4 were DF challenges.
-I hope the players have nejoyed solving these challenges.
+I hope the players have enjoyed solving these challenges.

 1st challenge: ```I got some ***ngs attached```